-Previous work on mobicast [6][7]has explored several different approaches.
-The first mobicast protocol presented in [6] handles random network topologies by limiting message re-broadcasting to a mobile forwarding zone whose size depends on the compactness of the underlying geometric network.
+Previous work on mobicast [7][8] has explored several different approaches.
+The first mobicast protocol presented in [7] handles random network topologies by limiting message re-broadcasting to a mobile forwarding zone whose size depends on the compactness of the underlying geometric network.
 An absolute spatiotemporal guarantee can be achieved (under certain lower-level assumptions) by configuring the forwarding zone based on the global minimum compactness value which captures the notion of a worst case "hole" that might appear anywhere in the network.
 However, this protocol has two drawbacks due to its dependence on global knowledge about the network-wide minimum compactness.
 First, it cannot scale well to large and dynamic networks where the network compactness can change over time.
 Second, it can introduce high overhead (albeit lower than global flooding) because the forwarding zone is often unnecessarily large due to the pessimistic configuration based on minimum compactness.
-In [7], two other approaches were explored to address the above problems.
+In [8], two other approaches were explored to address the above problems.
 To solve the first problem, a simple adaptive protocol was designed to dynamically change the size of the forwarding zone based on the local compactness of a node's (multi-hop) neighborhood.
-To address the second problem, we found the broadcasting overhead can be reduced significantly by slightly relaxing delivery guarantees.
-However, the latter two approaches provide no absolute guarantees on the spatiotemporal delivery of mobicast.
+To address the second problem, we found the broadcasting overhead can be reduced significantly by slightly relaxing the delivery guarantees.
+However, the latter two approaches do not provide guarantees on the spatiotemporal delivery of mobicast.

 This paper presents a new Face-Aware Routing protocol (FAR) for mobicast and a related spatial neighborhood discovery algorithm.
 FAR distinguishes itself from previous mobicast protocols by providing both reliability and scalability at the same time.
-Its scalability comes from the fact that it does not rely on any global topological information, and each node makes local forwarding decisions based on its spatial neighborhood configuration (defined in Section II), which is found to be small in average case via both theoretical analysis and simulation for random wireless ad hoc networks.
+Its scalability comes from the fact that it does not rely on any global topological information, and each node makes local forwarding decisions based on its spatial neighborhood configuration (defined in Section II), which is found to be small in the average case via both theoretical analysis and simulation for random wireless ad hoc networks.
 We also prove in theory that FAR can reliably deliver a mobicast message to all nodes that ever enter the delivery zone.
+The advantages of the FAR protocol and the idea of mobicast are also demonstrated in the paper via simulation, by comparing with a geocast protocol and a greedy face routing protocol using three metrics: delivery ratio, delivery overhead, and delivery slack-time.

 The remainder of the paper is organized as follows.
-Section II describes the FAR mobicast protocol.
-Section III analyzes its delivery property.
-Section IV investigates geometric properties of planar graphs related to the performance of FAR, especially those of spatial neighborhood.
-A spatial neighborhood discovery protocol is presented in Section V. Discussion, related work and conclusions are included in Sections VI and VII.
+Section 2 provides an overview of mobicast advantage and solutions.
+Section 3 describes the FAR mobicast protocol.
+Section 4 analyzes its delivery property.
+Section 5 investigates geometric properties of planar graphs related to the performance of FAR.
+A spatial neighborhood discovery protocol is presented in Section 6 .
+NS2 simulation results are presented in Section 7.
+Discussion, related work and conclusions are included in Sections 8 and 9.